runger1101001/cy_serial_bridge/README.md

 ```shell
 cy_serial_cli scan --all
 ```
-This will do a heuristic search of all the USB devices on your machine to find ones which "look like" CY7C652xx chips based on their descriptor layout.

-Also note that adding `--randomize-serno` to that command will assign a random serial number to the chip, which is helpful for provisioning new boards.
+Also note that adding `--randomize-serno` to the reconfigure command will assign a random serial number to the chip, which is helpful for provisioning new boards.

 Another issue: On Windows, if you have a given VID and PID assigned to use the WinUSB driver via Zadig, Windows will not try and use the USB CDC driver to enumerate COM ports from the device.
 This means that a device in SPI/I2C mode cannot use the same VID and PID as a device in UART CDC mode.
 To solve this, this driver automatically uses two PIDs for each device.
 The even PID is used in SPI/I2C mode, and the odd PID is used in UART CDC mode.